IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario5/Lab_1/ReadMe.md

 <span id="deploy_a_designer_flow" />

-# 5. Deploying Your Designer Flow to App Connect Dashboard
+# 5. Deploying Your Designer Flow to App Connect Dashboard (Optional)

-We can export our Designer flow as a bar file and deploy to App Connect Dashboard on Cloud Pak for Integration.
+Additionally, We can export our Designer flow as a bar file and deploy to App Connect Dashboard on Cloud Pak for Integration.
+For now, its not covered in this Lab.

 [Return to main lab page](../index.md)